 This is especially the case where ferry tickets during the summer season are concerned.
 To save money on transport AND have your transport double as your accommodation for the night, you can consider taking overnight trains or ferries.

-Blue star ferries operate night services between Piraeus and the islands.
+Blue star ferries operate night services between Piraeus and the islands close to Athens and beyond.
 Though the trips take longer, they are also cheaper and enable you to cut out your accommodation costs for the night.

 Assess the Specific Transport Schedules

 You may be surprised by how much ferry ticket prices differ throughout the day.
 Ferries departing at mid-morning can be half the price of those departing very early in the day.

 Greece is very much a night owl so arriving at your next destination later does not have a detrimental effect on your trip.
 Being flexible with your itinerary in this manner can save you a fair amount of money.

 Unfortunately, Uber is no longer permitted in Greece.
 Only licensed cabs are allowed to operate here.